NicholasMamo/nicholasmamo.github.io/content/posts/big-list-academic-writing-tips.md

 - writing
 ---

-When I started working on my PhD, I hated writing academically.
+When I started my PhD, I hated writing academically.
 I love writing, and I have freelanced as a writer for years, but I hated writing academically.
 I hated the process and I hated the end-product.
 It is a common feeling, but I decided to study scientific writing and, more specifically, how to lend my character to it while staying within the norms.
 This blog post contains tricks that I learned to take control of the story, the grammar and the form of academic writing.

+> Accompanying this post is [The Big List of Academic Writing Resources]({{< ref "/posts/big-list-academic-writing-resources" >}} "The Big List of Academic Writing Resources").

 Before I get to the list, two points.
 First, function does not have to precede form.